Periodic Residual Learning for Crowd Flow Forecasting: ST Module - SCE Encoder

+By stacking multiple SCE blocks, SCE Encoder can model long-term spatio-temporal dependencies effectively.
 We stack a total number of $M$ SCE blocks in the SCE Encoder.
 The receptive field of succeeding blocks in SCE Encoder is larger than the receptive field of former blocks.
 Therefore, our model constructs simple direct ST interactions between grids in former blocks and indirect global ST connections in the succeeding blocks.
-To this end, our model can efficiently describe correlations between grids over time.
+To this end, SCE Encoder can efficiently describe correlations between grids over time.